tarantool/doc/doc/book/box/triggers.rst

   ``trigger = box.session.on_connect(function () x = x + 1 end)`` - in both cases
   ``trigger`` gets the function pointer which was passed.

-* You can call any "on_event()" function with no arguments to get a list of its triggers.
+* You can call any "on_event" function with no arguments to get a list of its triggers.
 For example, use ``box.session.on_connect()`` to return a table of all connect-trigger functions.